 Bright.
 Colorful.
 Plastic.
 What more does a tween girl want?
 Pylones has shops all over Paris.
 Easy to find a unique and charming souvenir here that won’t break the bank.

 Blue Lemon | 37 Rue Saint-Louis en l’Île, 4th arr. (+ other locations)

 Is your tween more into accessories than miniature Eiffel Towers?
 How about a miniature Eiffel Tower charm bracelet.
 That and more at the affordable Blue Lemon accessories shop.
 Several outlets city wide.

 An English language bookshop on the Seine near Île de la Cité, yes please.
-I can’t believe that it took my 10 year old daughter studying Hamlet in Copenhagen to get me to this adorable and utterly unique bookshop in Paris.
+I can’t believe that it took my 10-year-old daughter studying Hamlet in Copenhagen to get me inside this adorable and utterly unique bookshop in Paris.
 Be sure to head upstairs and check the cozy reading nooks, perfect to take a break from the city when the weather isn’t awesome.
 Charming children’s section as well as the complete works of Shakespeare.
 Copy of Hamlet procured, bien sur.